Dog purchase contract in 2026: How to avoid problems when buying a puppy

 Price and payment terms.
 E.g.: “The buyer shall pay the price of 25 000 CZK by transfer to the seller’s account [account number] on the day of delivery of the puppy at the latest.”

-Date of handover and transfer of ownership: Indicate the date of handover of the dog, which is particularly important for any liability for defects.
+Date of handover and transfer of ownership: Indicate the date of delivery of the dog, which is particularly important for any liability for defects.

 Health assurance: The seller should declare that the dog is healthy at the time of sale, free from any signs of genetic defects, vaccinated and dewormed.